 Iris Bohnet, one of Applied’s advisors, wrote a book called, What Works: Gender Equality by Design.
 One of the main points she makes is how important it is to structure the hiring process properly.
 For instance, one of the traps companies often fall into is deciding what they care about after they’ve interviewed people.
 This approach of defining a role after seeing several candidates almost always leads to deciding what you care about based on the person you liked best.

 A better approach is to define the skills you’re looking for before you start the process.
 Ideally, Kate recommends weighting each skill to give yourself a really clear benchmark against which to assess candidates.
-“This limits the usual ‘I like them’ or ‘I didn’t like them’ kind of responses,” Kate explains.
+“This limits the usual ‘I liked them’ or ‘I didn’t like them’ kind of responses,” Kate explains.
 “Instead you can hone in on how good each candidate was in each of the skill areas you identified as important for the job.”

 Applied uses this approach on a more sophisticated scale to help organizations implement a truly skills-focused hiring approach that naturally helps build team diversity.
 Their platform is a rare example of how technology can sometimes make us better humans, removing bias to ensure that the best people get the job.